dcgerard/seganal_data/README.md

 3. Place “trifida_chr8.vcf” in the “data” folder.

+4. Edit the `nc` argument in the `Makefile` to be the number of cores you wish to use for the analysis.

-4. Open up R and restore the `renv`:
+5. Open up R and restore the `renv`:

     ``` r
     renv::restore()
     ```

-5. Run `make` in the terminal:
+6. Run `make` in the terminal:

     ``` bash
     make
     ```

-6. Get coffee:
+7. Get coffee:

     - [Aslin Coffee DC](https://maps.app.goo.gl/n8vVbjkwwrC9fiyy5)
     - [Doubles](https://maps.app.goo.gl/CXNaN1HpgVxZDk9h6)